 I was 24 years.
 Some of my classmates were 10 years older and worried about missing their window at having kids .
 Many did not yet realize that cancer treatments, including chemotherapy which many women will undergo at one point in their life, irremediably affect fertility.
 With egg-freezing, we had the opportunity to give all these women the chance at becoming a mother.

-Our team won Harvard Business School business plan contest for which we were awarded the Dubilier prize, second place in Fortune Small Business business plan competition, and we were a finalist in Global Startup@Singapore business plan competition organized by the National University of Singapore Entrepreneurship Centre.
+Our team won Harvard Business School business plan contest for which we were awarded the Dubilier prize, second place in Fortune Small Business business plan competition, and were a finalist in Global Startup@Singapore business plan competition organized by the National University of Singapore Entrepreneurship Centre.

-We’ve come a long way baby!
 For decades, sperm and embryos (fertilized eggs) had been successfully frozen for the purpose of fertility preservation and donation.
 Conversely, egg-freezing had not historically delivered acceptable success rates to drive market adoption.
 Until 2002, the success rate of live births from frozen eggs was 1-3% globally, which made the procedure unattractive, and combined with the magnitude of the need, led clinicians around the world to race to develop a technique for successful egg-freezing with promising results ranging from 20-40% successful pregnancy rates (on par with a woman’s natural fertility rate).
 This was an opportunity to finally drive market adoption which Extend Fertility recognized and seized, becoming the first service in the United States focused exclusively on women who want to proactively preserve their fertility options.
-While egg-freezing was not a viable option in 2002, we have witnessed in the US alone 47,000 egg-freezing procedures in 2015 (representing about $500M in revenues, now a key segment of the $3 to 4 billion US fertility market) and approximately 5,000 babies to date have been born from frozen eggs.
+While egg-freezing was not a viable option in 2002, we witnessed in the US alone 47,000 egg-freezing procedures in 2015 (representing about $500M in revenues, now a key segment of the $3 to 4 billion US fertility market) and approximately 5,000 babies to date have been born from frozen eggs.

 Technology & Procedure